 sIgE immunoreactivity of all sera with the antigens 5 was assessed by ELISA.
-A detailed description of the ELISA and of cross-inhibition experiments is given in the supplemental methods.
-The lower end functional cut-off, indicated as dotted lines, was calculated as the mean of the negative controls plus 3 SDs plus 10%.
+A detailed description of the ELISA and of cross-inhibition experiments is given in the Data S1.
+The lower end functional cutoff, indicated as dotted lines, was calculated as the mean of the negative controls plus 3 SDs plus 10%.